united-security-providers/usp-core-waap-killercoda/usp-core-waap-virtual-patch/step2/info.md

 ### Again access prometheus debug endpoint page

-Next, try to access the [pprof debug page]({{TRAFFIC_HOST1_80}}/debug/pprof).
-As you now access the prometheus application using Core WAAP and applying the virtual patch to deny access to this endpoint you will get a `HTTP 403`, you could also use `curl` to validate this:
+Try to access the [pprof debug page]({{TRAFFIC_HOST1_80}}/debug/pprof) again.
+As you now access the prometheus application via Core WAAP and applying the virtual patch to deny access to this endpoint you will get a `HTTP 403 - Forbidden` response.
+You could also use `curl` to validate this:

 ```shell
 curl -sv localhost/debug/pprof